-As addressed in I.E., I.F., and II.B.1, supra, most databases include ways for business users to view or print out multiple data fields, organized in a useful manner.
-The simplest database reports might present columns of information in a simple table format; more complicated reports may combine content from multiple fields, perform mathematical calculations and present them, or include graphs derived from underlying database information.
-Database reports may be static - that is, an unchanging view of certain data that have been selected by query, or they may be more interactive, permitting users to change the scope, focus, and perspective of the database.
+As addressed in I.E., I.F., and II.B.1, supra, some databases include ways for business users to view or print out multiple data fields, organized in a useful manner.
+The simplest database reports might present columns of information in a simple table format.
+More complicated reports may combine content from multiple fields, perform mathematical calculations and present them, or include graphs derived from underlying database information.
+Database reports may be static-that is, an unchanging view of certain data that have been selected by query, or they may be more interactive, permitting users to change the scope, focus, and perspective of the database.
 Generally speaking, most existing reports that are used in day-to-day business are "pre-validated," meaning that accuracy of their data aggregation has been tested and demonstrated.
 Standard reports, also known as "canned" reports, should be contrasted with custom reports, where users (or database administrators) select report content based on individual or changing needs.
-Because these reports are created "on the fly" by database users, it is more possible for these information views to include errors, such as mismatches between field name and displayed field contents or mathematical errors.
+Because these reports are created on the fly by database users, it is more possible for these information views to include errors, such as mismatches between field name and displayed field contents or mathematical errors.

 Standard reports have both advantages and disadvantages as a production format for database information.
-Because these report templates already exist and have been prevalidated for accuracy, it is generally faster and cheaper to use these reports than to create custom views and information extracts.
+Because these report templates already exist and have been pre-validated for accuracy, it is generally faster and cheaper to use these reports than to create custom views and information extracts.
 However, standardized reports may not collect all potentially responsive or relevant data in the database, and they may not produce it in the specific format that has been requested.
 Thus, standardized reports may be a low-burden way to make a partial production of requested database information, but they may not provide the most complete solution.
-If a standardized report is missing crucial data or provides the information in a way that cannot be processed using reasonable efforts by the requesting party, a different production format may be more suitable.
-On the other hand, if the standardized report captures all of the significant data and omits only marginally relevant information, it may be more appropriate to produce database information in a standardized report than to invest time and money into creating a custom report that provides absolutely all of the database information that has been requested.